youmeizhang/CS246-course-notes/README.md

 * subclasses inherit fields and methods from superclass
 * every subclass only has access to the public fields and public methods from the super class

+Two problems
+* When the superclass part is constructed, the compiler will call the default constructor of superclass, but there is no constructor in the superclass Book.
+(Solution: MIL to construct the superclass)
+* The fields of Book are private, subclass does not have access to that.
 ```C++
 class Book{ // superclass, Base class
  string title, author;